-III.3.23. [last update 30 September 2015] Are contracts for the supply or transportation of biogas covered by the scope of REMIT?
+3.3.23.
+Are contracts for the supply or transportation of biogas covered by the scope of REMIT? [last update 12 March 2025]

-In line with Article 1(2) of Directive 2009/73/EC, the rules established (...) for natural gas, including LNG, shall also apply in a non-discriminatory way to biogas and gas from biomass or other types of gas in so far as such gases can technically and safely be injected into, and transported through, the natural gas system.
-Therefore, if biogas can technically and safely be injected into, and transported through, the natural gas and (ii) REMIT will apply for the biogas supply/transportation contracts.
+In line with Article 2(1) of Directive 2024/1788, 'natural gas' means gas that primarily consists of methane, including biomethane, or other types of gas, that can technically and safely be injected into, and transported through, the natural gas system.
+Therefore, if biogas can technically and safely be injected into, and transported through, the natural gas system, it will: (i) meet all criteria to be treated as natural gas and (ii) REMIT will apply for the biogas supply/transportation contracts.

-III.3.24. [last update 30 October 2015] Are derivative contracts traded on platforms in the EU relating to electricity or natural gas delivered outside the EU within the scope of REMIT?
+3.3.24.
+Are derivative contracts traded on platforms in the EU relating to electricity or natural gas delivered outside the EU within the scope of REMIT? [last update 12 March 2025]

-Pursuant to Article 2(4)(b) of REMIT, the definition of wholesale energy product includes 'derivatives relating to electricity or natural gas produced, traded or delivered in the Union'.
-Therefore, a derivative contract relating to electricity or natural gas delivered in the Union is not the only criterion.
-The scope of REMIT also includes derivatives relating to electricity or natural gas produced or traded in the Union.
-Such contracts are wholesale energy products irrespective of whether the related electricity or natural gas is delivered in the Union.
-However, the scope of REMIT and its prohibitions (e.g. prohibition of insider trading or market manipulation) and obligations (e.g. obligation to publish inside information) is wider than the scope of the reporting obligation under 8(1) of REMIT in connection with Commission Implementing Regulation (EU) No 1348/2014.

-Article 3(1)(a)(viii) of Commission Implementing Regulation (EU) No 1348/2014 specifies that 'options, futures, swaps and any other derivatives of contracts relating to electricity or natural gas produced, traded or delivered in the Union' are reportable.
+Pursuant to Article 2(4)(b) of REMIT, the definition of wholesale energy product includes 'derivatives relating to electricity, hydrogen or natural gas produced, traded or delivered in the Union, or derivatives relating to electricity which may result in delivery in the Union as a result of single day-ahead and intraday coupling.
+Therefore, a derivative contract relating to electricity, hydrogen or natural gas delivered in the Union is not the only criterion.
+The scope of REMIT also includes derivatives relating to electricity, hydrogen or natural gas produced or traded in the Union.
+Such contracts are wholesale energy products irrespective of whether the related electricity, hydrogen or natural gas is delivered in the Union.
+However, the scope of REMIT and its prohibitions (e.g. prohibition of insider trading or market manipulation) and obligations (e.g. obligation to publish inside information) is wider than the scope of the reporting obligation under 8(1) of REMIT in connection with Commission Implementing Regulation (EU) No 1348/2014.Article 3(1)(a)(viii) of Commission Implementing Regulation (EU) No 1348/2014 specifies that 'options, futures, swaps and any other derivatives of contracts relating to electricity or natural gas produced, traded or delivered in the Union' are reportable.